 During periods when the horse experiences lameness, it should not be ridden.
 Give the horse a bed of soft footing to rest on, but not so soft that it has difficulty walking through it.

 Other treatment options involve more hands-on involvement from handlers.
-According to EquiSearch.com, Neoprene wraps can be used help alleviate stiffness from cold weather or standing overnight in arthritic horses.
+According to EquiSearch.com, Neoprene wraps can be used to help alleviate stiffness from cold weather or standing overnight in arthritic horses.
 Regular stall bandages can also be used on rigid fetlocks to the same effect, as both solutions keep the wrapped areas warm and relieve general inflexibility.
-Rubbing problem joints and the surrounding areas with liniment is also a good way to loosen the horse before warm up exercises.
+Rubbing problem joints and the surrounding areas with liniment is also a good way to loosen the horse before warm-up exercises.

 When arthritic inflammation occurs, cold is the best solution to reverse its effects.
 Icing a horse’s painful flare-ups immediately and aggressively can help calm them down, and repeated applications can slow the degeneration of cartilage from persistent inflammation.